LaurensEngwegen/neuraldecoders/README.md

 ### Laurens Engwegen

 This is the repository for my MSc.
 Thesis in which different neural decoding strategies were implemented.
 These strategies were evaluated on two 4-class complex motor tasks performed by different patients.
-The data is not publicly available.
+The used data is confidential.

 * `preprocessing.py` contains the code for the preprocessing steps and the (possible) feature extraction procedure.
 * `trials_creation.py` constructs trials from the preprocessed data.